On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

 \subsubsection{Control packet content}

-In this part, we evaluate the minimum number of informative bits $b_i^{(k)}$ of each control packet.
-Without loss of generality, we can assume a common structure for all the control packets, comprising a control preamble and control payload parts as depicted in Fig.~\ref{fig:packet-structure}.
-The preamble comprises $b^\mathrm{ID}$ bits representing the \emph{unique identifier (ID)} of the destination entity in the network, and a single bit flag specifying if the packet is a SET or an ACK one.
-From the preamble, the \gls{ue} (\gls{risc}) can understand if the control packet is meant to be decoded and how to interpret the control payload.
-Accordingly, the remaining number of bits, $b_i^{(k)} - 1 - b^\mathrm{ID}$, depends on the control payload, which, in turn, depends on the kind of control packet considered and on the communication paradigms employed.
+Without loss of generality, we can assume a common structure for all the control packets, comprising a control preamble and a control payload as depicted in Fig.~\ref{fig:packet-structure}.
+The preamble comprises $b^\mathrm{ID}$ bits representing the \emph{unique identifier (ID)} of the destination entity in the network and a single bit flag specifying if the packet is a INI or a SET one.
+From the preamble, the entity can understand if the control packet is meant to be decoded and how to interpret the control payload, whose informative bits depend on the kind of control packet and on the communication paradigm considered.